-With the birth of England's His Royal Highness Prince George Alexander Louis of Cambridge on July 22, 2013, royal baby names are back in the news.
+With the birth of England's His Royal Highness Prince Archie on May 6th, 2019, royal baby names are back in the news.
 If you are like me, your first thought is what's the big deal?

-Proud parents Duchess Kate and Prince William undoubtedly had help from both the family tree and from history as they named their son, since the tiny prince probably got his first name "George" from his great-grandmother Queen Elizabeth's father George.
+Proud parents Duchess Kate and Prince William in July 2013 had help from both the family tree and from history as they named their son, since the tiny prince probably got his first name "George" from his great-grandmother Queen Elizabeth's father George.
 What's in this most auspicious of royal baby names, though?
 And why should that matter to your new product or service?

 Simple.
 This latest nod to royal baby names puts the focus on what really goes into a good name:

 Prince Harry and Duchess Meghan went against tradition by naming their son Archie.
 This is unlike ANY previous royal baby.
 His cousin, Prince George, has a family name that surely was carefully chosen by his parents and it fit's him.
 Take a look at Prince William; could you see him being called "George" or "Louis" or "Charles"?
 Not likely, right?
 He's William and it fits.